 In July 2022, TCC launched the world's first UHPC energy storage cabinet that is safe and low-carbon at 7-11 Yawan Branch.
 Using the high-performance battery cells of E-One Moli under the TCC Group, TCC created Taiwan's first DC-DC charging station at a convenience store.
 The new energy model established at 7-11 Yawan Branch will first use solar power and a small energy storage system.
-When there is a blackout, the microgrid will automatically switch from the grid connection mode to using solar power and energy storage batteries to provide a power supply under emergencies.
+When there is a blackout, the microgrid will automatically switch from the grid connection mode to using solar power supply under emergencies.

-|UHPC儲能櫃
+UHPC儲能櫃